First

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 7 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 7 days young and navigating through the first part of the current synodic month.
 This is lunation 825 of Meeus index or 1778 from Brown series.

-The length of the lunation is 29 days, 11 hours and 55 minutes.
-It is 32 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 11 hours and 55 minutes and it is 32 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 49 minutes shorter than the mean synodic month length.
 It is 5 hours and 20 minutes longer compared to 21st century's shortest synodic month length.

-13 days after point of apogee on 12 September 2066 at 22:49 in ♊ Gemini.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 27 September 2066 at 12:48 in ♑ Capricorn.
+13 days since point of apogee on 12 September 2066 at 22:49 in ♊ Gemini the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 27 September 2066 at 12:48 in ♑ Capricorn.

 The Moon is 363 400 km (225 806 mi) away from Earth and getting closer over the next day until the point perigee when Earth-Moon distance is going to be 369 827 km (229 800 mi).

-Moon is in ascending node in ♐ Sagittarius at 15:21 crossing the ecliptic from South to North to meet descending node 13 days later on 10 October 2066 at 02:19 in ♋ Cancer.
+Moon is in ascending node in ♐ Sagittarius at 15:21 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 13 days until Moon's next descending node later on 10 October 2066 at 02:19 in ♋ Cancer.

-1 day since the previous standstill on 25 September 2066 at 13:22 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.274°, the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠24.153° at the point of next northern standstill on 8 October 2066 at 22:14 in ♊ Gemini.
+1 day since the last southern standstill on 25 September 2066 at 13:22 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.274° the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠24.153° at the point of next northern standstill on 8 October 2066 at 22:14 in ♊ Gemini.

 In 7 days on 3 October 2066 at 12:25 in ♈ Aries the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.